Fibre-Enhanced Basecoats UK — Benefits, Ranked Picks, and Specifier's Buying Guide

 Atlas Hoter U White 25 kg — Optimised for Light-Coloured Finishes

-Choosing a white or light pastel render finish for your home means the layer underneath needs to match — the Atlas Hoter U white 25 kg variant uses white Portland cement in place of grey so that light-coloured topcoats read true without a dull undertone showing through (especially visible on south-facing walls in direct sunlight).
-This matters because thin-coat silicone renders are applied at just 1.5–2.0 mm thickness, and a grey basecoat beneath a white or cream render can telegraph through as a muted shade that never quite matches the colour chart.
-The white variant shares every technical specification with the grey version — identical micro-fibre reinforcement, identical adhesion values, identical board-thickness certification — with the single difference of a brighter base that allows the final render colour to read true without needing an additional intermediate coat.
+This matters because thin-coat silicone renders are applied at just 1.5–2.0 mm thickness, and a grey basecoat beneath a white or cream finish can show through as a muted shade that never quite matches the colour chart.
+The white variant shares every technical specification with the grey version: identical micro-fibre reinforcement, identical adhesion values, identical board-thickness certification.
+The single difference is a brighter base that lets the final render colour read true without an additional intermediate coat.
+Specify it whenever the chosen finish has a brightness value above 60, which covers almost every white, cream, and pale grey in the standard render colour ranges.

-Micro-Fibre Reinforcement Yes — polypropylene + glass No No
+Micro-Fibre Reinforcement Yes — polypropylene plus glass No No

 Dual Function (Bond + Basecoat) Yes Yes Basecoat only

-Micro-Crack Resistance (Curing Phase) High — fibres bridge fractures Moderate — mesh-dependent Moderate — mesh-dependent
+Micro-Crack Resistance (Curing) High — fibres bridge fractures Moderate — mesh-dependent Moderate — mesh-dependent

-BBA / ETA Certified Yes (BBA, ETA, NSAI) Varies by product Varies by product
+Certification BBA, ETA, NSAI Varies by product Varies by product

-The right fibre-enhanced basecoat depends on your board type, render colour, and whether your project also includes mineral wool on certain elevations.
-The ranking below is specific and scenario-based — not a generic "it depends" — so you can move directly to the product that fits.
+The right fibre-enhanced basecoat depends on your board type, render colour, and whether the project includes mineral wool on certain elevations.
+The ranking below is specific and scenario-based, so you can move directly to the product that fits without parsing a generic specification matrix.

-1. Atlas Hoter U Grey 25 kg — first choice for 80 % of UK EWI projects.
-Specify this when the topcoat render is a medium or dark shade, the boards are EPS or XPS, and you want one bag that handles bonding and basecoat with built-in fibre reinforcement.
-It is the most widely used fibre-enhanced basecoat in the Renders World range and carries the broadest certification package (BBA, ETA, NSAI, AT).
-Coverage sits at approximately 7.0–8.5 kg/m² combined (bonding plus basecoat), so budget roughly 28–34 bags per 100 m² of facade on a reasonably flat wall.
+1. Atlas Hoter U Grey 25 kg — first choice for around 80 % of UK EWI projects.
+Specify this when the topcoat render is a medium or dark shade, the boards are EPS or XPS, and one bag should handle bonding and basecoat with built-in fibre reinforcement.
+It is the most widely used fibre-enhanced basecoat in the Renders World range and carries the broadest certification package.
+Combined coverage sits at approximately 7.0–8.5 kg/m², so budget roughly 28–34 bags per 100 m² of facade on reasonably flat walls.

 3. Roker U Grey 25 kg — first choice when the project includes mineral wool.
-If certain elevations require mineral wool boards with a reinforced basecoat layer, Roker U is the only adhesive in the range certified for both mineral wool (up to 300 mm) and EPS (up to 500 mm).
-It does not contain micro-fibre reinforcement, but it compensates with a higher polymer dispersion content that provides excellent flexibility across both board types.
-Where fire regulations mandate mineral wool above 18 metres and the lower storeys use EPS, Roker U lets you standardise on a single adhesive across the entire building.
+If certain elevations require mineral wool boards with a reinforced basecoat layer, Roker U is the only adhesive in the range certified for both wool and EPS.
+It does not contain micro-fibre reinforcement, but the higher polymer dispersion content provides excellent flexibility across both board types and standardises specification across mixed-board elevations.

-Key Takeaway: Atlas Hoter U's polypropylene and glass micro-fibres bridge hairline fractures at the micro-scale during the critical first curing phase and throughout the system's service life — delivering a crack-resistant reinforcement layer that standard non-fibre basecoats achieve only through the external mesh alone.
-For most UK EWI projects, Atlas Hoter U Grey is the strongest specification choice; switch to the White variant for light-coloured finishes, or to Roker U when mineral wool boards enter the specification.
+Key Takeaway: Atlas Hoter U's polypropylene and glass micro-fibres bridge hairline fractures at the micro-scale during the critical first curing phase and throughout the system's service life, delivering a crack-resistant reinforcement layer that standard non-fibre basecoats achieve only through the external mesh alone.
+For most UK EWI projects, Atlas Hoter U Grey is the strongest specification choice; switch to the White variant for light-coloured finishes, or to Roker U when mineral wool boards enter the build-up.

 Buying Guide: Specification, Quantities, and System Pairing